Logo

 Source: Wikipedia

-The Jordanian Dinar might not come from an oil-rich country, but it’s still one of the strongest currencies globally.
-For reference, when writing this article, JOD/USD = 1.41.
+The Jordanian Dinar might not come from an oil-rich country, but it’s still one of the highest or strongest currencies in Africa and globally.

 Jordan has built its currency’s strength through a combination of strategic geographic location and political stability.
 It sits at the crossroads of Asia, Europe, and Africa, Jordan’s location makes it an attractive hub for trade and logistics, drawing foreign investment and international aid.